Race date: Saturday, September 15, 2018

 Distance: Approximately 26 miles

 Registration for the 2017 Banana Belt is not open yet.
 Opens approx. mid-July.
 When open, the link will be here!
 Registration cost is $40 per person (pre-registration).
 All race day registrations will be charged an additional $10.

 Please use your age on race day when signing up for your event category.

-Entry fee includes a supported timed race, a piece of race apparel, post race snacks and barbecue, one drink coupon for the after party, and a half-off coupon to the Salida Hot Springs Aquatic Center for use at a later date.
+Entry fee includes a supported timed race, a piece of race apparel, post race snacks and barbecue, and a pass to use at the Salida Hot Springs Aquatic Center.

 Race day registration is available at Riverside Park in downtown Salida from 9:45-10:45am for $50.